Arpita-deb/Event-Database-Management/README.md

 1. One important limitation of this database is that for some tables like attendee, event, or tickets its not properly scaled.
 2. There might appear some discrepency in record count when applying aggregate functions.
+3. There are discrepency in actual_attendance in Event table and count of attendees from the Ticket_Attendee table which should return the same number of attendees but it doesn't.
+It partly limits the number of records to scale up too quickly.